DarudeGarystorm/advent-of-code/README.md

 go run init_day.go 2024 3
 ```
 This will create the directory and boilerplate code for the next day (day 3 in this example).
 After running the command, download the input file for the new day and save it as `day03/input.txt`.

+# Day 16 update
+I'm tired of Go, all these dang for loops.
+Will do python from here on out?
+Maybe.
+I'm not sure